 CEOs must be selective about which new opportunities they invest in and which they avoid.
 The strategic planning process makes it clear when to spend and when to pass.

 The business landscape changes at a rapid pace.
-CEOs must contend with new government regulations, shifting workforce demographics, technological advances, and economic uncertainty.
+CEOs must contend with new government regulations, shifting workforce demographics, technological advances such as Facebook, and economic uncertainty.
 A strategic plan puts these challenges into perspective.

 The process of reviewing your company’s strengths, weaknesses, and opportunities can help you rise above tricky situations.
 You’ll be prepared to respond to a competitor’s new product launch, a technology upgrade on your production floor, or an unhappy customer base.
 This degree of foresight can result in increased profitability and market share.